Genghis-L/Genghis-L.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Junior @ NYU Shanghai
+subtitle: MSCSE @ Harvard SEAS

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile.jpg
   image_circular: false # crops the image to make it circular
-  more_info: # more information to display after the profile image
+  more_info:

 news: true # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I'm Luo Kehan 骆可瀚, you can call me Genghis.
-Now I am a junior undergraduate student in NYU Shanghai, majoring in Honors Maths and Data Science.
-I am the president of Math Society 2023-2024 as well as the Learning Assistant of Linear Algebra at 2023 fall semester.
-Academically, I have completed a [Dean Undergraduate Research Fund (DURF) project on Modern Optimization Theories](/projects/2024-DURF/), and [an individual research on Linear Algebra Theories presented at NYUSH Spring 2024 Academic Symposium](/projects/2023-Spring-Symposium/).
-For competitions, I have attended 2023 Winter Mathematical Contest in Modeling and won Meritorious prize as a result.
-You can see my blogs, project details, CV, etc. on this portfolio website.
+My name is 萧尧 (xiāo yáo).
+I am currently pursuing a Master's degree in **Computational Science and Engineering** at [Harvard John A. Paulson School of Engineering and Applied Sciences](https://seas.harvard.edu/) (2024-).
+Before that I obtained my Bachelor's degree in **Honors Mathematics** and **Computer Science** at [NYU Shanghai](https://shanghai.nyu.edu/) (2020-2024).

+My research interests are mainly in networks and systems, including network security, machine learning systems, etc. I am also actively involved in open source software development, currently being a core developer of [scikit-learn](https://scikit-learn.org/).
+More details can be found under the [projects page](/projects/).
+If you want to contact me, you may reach me at [yaoxiao@g.harvard.edu](mailto:yaoxiao@g.harvard.edu) or [yx2436@nyu.edu](mailto:yx2436@yx2436.edu).